THE PETEY GREENE PROGRAM IN NEW JERSEY

 Northern State Prison - Montclair State University

 Northern State is an all-male mixed security facility.
-At Northern State our volunteers tutor one-on-one in a study hall environment after the students have finished their classes for the day.
-Tutors can volunteer Monday-Friday from 3:00-5:00 pm.
+At Northern State our volunteers tutor one-on-one in the law library after students have finished classes for the day.
+Tutors can volunteer Monday-Thursday from 3:00-5:00 pm.
 These times do not include transportation time.